linux-application-whitelisting/fapolicyd/README.md

 TROUBLESHOOTING
 ---------------
-When fapolicyd blocks something, it will generate an audit event.
+When fapolicyd blocks something, it will generate an audit event if the Decision is deny_audit and it has been compiled with the auditing option.
 To see if you have any denials, you can run:

 ```
 ausearch --start today -m fanotify --raw | aureport --file --summary